17 Ancient Metagenomic Pipelines

 2. How can the design of pipelines such as nf-core/eager pipeline help researchers comply with the FAIR principles for management of scientific data?

-3. What metrics do you use to evaluate the success/failure of ancient DNA sequencing experiments?
+3. What metrics do we use to evaluate the success/failure of ancient DNA sequencing experiments?
 How can these measures be evaluated when using nf-core/eager for data preprocessing and analysis?

 Andrades Valtueña, Aida, Gunnar U Neumann, Maria A Spyrou, Lyazzat Musralina, Franziska Aron, Arman Beisenov, Andrey B Belinskiy, et al. 2022.
 “Stone Age Yersinia Pestis Genomes Shed Light on the Early Evolution, Diversity, and Ecology of Plague.”
 Proceedings of the National Academy of Sciences of the United States of America 119 (17): e2116722119. https://doi.org/10.1073/pnas.2116722119.